DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Most crypto tax software handles LP positions by:

-- Recording the deposit — Noting the assets deposited, their fair market values, and the LP tokens received.
+- Recording the deposit — assets contributed, fair market values, LP tokens received

-- Recording the withdrawal — Noting the assets received back, their fair market values, and the LP tokens burned.
+- Recording the withdrawal — assets received back, fair market values, LP tokens burned

-- Calculating the gain or loss — Comparing the total value received at withdrawal to the total cost basis of assets deposited.
+- Calculating gain or loss — comparing total value received at withdrawal to total cost basis of assets deposited

-This simplified approach may not capture every nuance (like ongoing fee accrual), but it provides a reasonable approximation for tax reporting purposes.
+This simplified approach may not capture every nuance, but it provides a reasonable approximation for tax reporting purposes.

 Gas Fees: Are They Deductible?

-Gas fees (transaction fees paid to the Ethereum network) are a real cost of DeFi activity.
-Their tax treatment depends on how they are classified:
+Gas fees are a real cost of DeFi activity, and I track every single one.
+Their tax treatment depends on how they're classified:

-Gas fees paid when acquiring an asset (e.g., the gas fee for a swap that buys ETH) can generally be added to the cost basis of the acquired asset.
+Gas fees paid when acquiring an asset (the gas fee for a swap that buys ETH) can generally be added to the cost basis of the acquired asset.
 This increases your cost basis and reduces your eventual capital gain.

 Gas fees paid when selling or disposing of an asset can generally be deducted from the proceeds, reducing your capital gain.

-- Part of cost basis — If the gas fee is directly associated with acquiring or disposing of an asset, it may be includable in the cost basis or deductible from proceeds.
+- Part of cost basis — If directly associated with acquiring or disposing of an asset

 Track all gas fees.
-Even if their deductibility is uncertain in the current year, the rules may change, and having the records is essential.
+Even if their current deductibility is uncertain, the rules may change, and having the records is essential.

 Staking Rewards vs. Lending Interest: Tax Differences

-While both generate ordinary income, there are nuances:
+Both generate ordinary income, but there are important nuances I've discovered:

 Staking Rewards

-- The IRS has stated that staking rewards are taxable income when received (Revenue Ruling 2023-14).
+The IRS has stated that staking rewards are taxable income when received (Revenue Ruling 2023-14).
+However, there's an ongoing legal challenge to this position.

-- For validators, there is a legal argument (tested in the Jarrett v.
-United States case) that staking rewards should be treated as newly created property and taxed only upon sale.
-The Jarrett case resulted in a refund from the IRS, but the IRS has not changed its general guidance.
-The case does not establish binding precedent for all taxpayers.
+The Jarrett v.
+United States case resulted in a refund from the IRS based on the argument that staking rewards should be treated as newly created property and taxed only upon sale.
+The IRS hasn't changed its general guidance based on this case, and it doesn't establish binding precedent for all taxpayers.

 Lending Interest

-- However, the continuous accrual model and lack of traditional reporting (no 1099-INT) creates practical challenges.
+However, the continuous accrual model and lack of traditional reporting (no 1099-INT) creates practical challenges that traditional interest doesn't have.

 DeFi-Specific Tax Challenges